Double (association football): Qatar

 In Qatar, three teams have won the Double of the Qatar Stars League and the Emir of Qatar Cup.

 Saudi Arabia

-In Saudi Arabia, five teams have won the Double of the Saudi Professional League and the King's Cup (1956–1990, 2008–present) / Crown Prince Cup (1990–2007).
+In Saudi Arabia, five teams have won the Double of the Saudi Pro League and the King's Cup (1956–1990, 2008–present) / Crown Prince Cup (1990–2007).

 Singapore

 In Singapore, four teams have won the Double of the S.League and the Singapore Cup.

 Sri Lanka

 In Sri Lanka, three teams have won the Double of the Sri Lanka Football Premier League and the Sri Lanka FA Cup.

 Syria

 In Syria, six teams have won the Double of the Syrian Premier League and the Syrian Cup.

 Tajikistan

 In Tajikistan, six teams have won the Double of the Tajik League and the Tajik Cup.

 Thailand

 In Thailand, two teams have won the Double of the Kor Royal Cup (1916–1995)/Thai Premier League (1996–present) and the Thai FA Cup.